albertpaulp/sundown/README.md

 ```
 To get timestamp of weather information(Weather recorded time) you can call ```timestamp``` on that object.

-To delete current weather timestamp,
+To get current weather timestamp,

 ```
 location.timestamp   =>  Deletes current weather instance.